 Like the Geckos, High Trails glue feels smooth and rubbery to the touch, not gooey and tacky.
 There’s just enough stick factor for them to hold to the base of your skis and once you press on them the rubbery surface acts line a giant suction cup to hold fast.
 Like the Geckos, dirt and gunk seem to brush off them relatively easily, not ruining them by adhering too well.

-If you’re on the lookout for new skins and are tired of feeling like you’re going to dislocate your shoulders pulling your fat skins apart, or of trying to used skin savers on a windy ridge, you’ll love these skins from High Trails.
-The big question with skins isn’t “how’s the glue out-of-the-box?” but “how’s the glue last?”
-To that I’ll defer to their claim of a reasonable lifetime warranty on the glue.
+If you’re on the lookout for new skins and are tired of feeling like you’re going to dislocate your shoulders pulling your fat skins apart, or using those PITA skin savers on a windy ridge, you’ll love these skins from High Trails.
+The big question with skins isn’t “how’s the glue out-of-the-box?” but “how does the glue last?”
+To that I’ll defer to their claim of a “reasonable” lifetime warranty on the glue.
 I don’t know how many years reasonable lifetime translates into since I’ve never worn out the plush of any climbing skin ever.
-It’s always the glue that fails.
-However, I’m reasonably certain that if you don’t drag them on the asphalt to the trailhead, or dip them in some strange chemicals yet the glue stops working as expected they’ll “fix” ‘em.
+It’s always the glue that gives up.
+However, I’m reasonably certain that if you don’t drag them on the asphalt to the trailhead, or dip them in strange chemicals and the glue stops working as expected, they’ll “fix” ‘em.

 As of February 2014, trying to find where to buy them will be the biggest problem these skins pose.